AAChartModel/AAChartKit/README.md

 ## Preface

- ***AAChartKit*** is the `Objective-C` version of [AAInfographics](https://github.com/AAChartModel/AAChartKit-Swift) which is an object-oriented set of easy-to-use and extremely elegant chart drawing controls, based on the popular open source front-end chart library *Highcharts*.
-AAChartKit makes it extremely easy to create a wide set of charts quickly and without any hassle.
-All you must do is: create a `AAChartView object`, then add a `AAChartModel object`.
-That's it.
-This gives you a chart that should fit all your needs.
+AAChartKit is an elegant, friendly and easy to use chart library for iOS, based on the open source `Highcharts` JS libraries.
+AAChartKit is extremely powerful, easy to configure and a pleasure to use.
+Currently AAChartKit includes support for the following chart types: column chart, bar chart, area chart, area spline chart, line chart, spline chart, radar chart, polar chart, pie chart, bubble chart, pyramid chart, funnel chart, column range and arrange chart.
+More chart types are planned to be supported.
+AAChartKit gives you easy and fast access to a wide range of chart types, hassle free and quickly to integrate into your own project.

 ***
 ## Features